mcandre/hello-docker/README.md

 See [docker-curl](https://github.com/mcandre/docker-curl) for containers as providers of one-off commands.

-See [docker-apache](https://github.com/mcandre/docker-apache) for containers as continuous servers.
+See [docker-apache](https://github.com/mcandre/docker-apache) and [docker-postgres](https://github.com/mcandre/docker-postgres) for containers as continuous servers.